 - Don’t wait to discuss end of life decisions.
 Have an idea of the path you may take, communicate cautiously and regularly, and take it one issue at a time.

 - Keep your loved one as engaged as possible: games, readings, photos, and music from their past provide joy for them.
 I remember my mother lighting up to hear old hymns and familiar passages, and to look at photos of the family.
+My nieces made a big photo album with a photo of each family member and name to help my mom remember.

 - Most importantly, be forgiving of each other.
 Emotions and feelings may be amplified with emergent situations.
 Extend kindness, offer apologies when you overreact, and give each other grace.